DeMonA1/MyBlog__Django/README.md

         >>>from django.contrib.contenttypes.models import ContentType
         >>>ContentType.objects.all().delete()

+        In order to add postgresql ext for example like triagram, you have to:

+        python manage.py makemigrations --name=trigram_ext --empty blog

+        Next, you edit the migrations file adding into it operations field:
+            TriagramExtension()

 You have to create .env file with:
 EMAIL_HOST_USER=<example@gmail.com>
 EMAIL_HOST_PASSWORD=from google apppasswords
 DEFAULT_FROM_EMAIL=My Blog <example@gmail.com>